-At Delhi's INA market, meat sellers suspect political ploy behind Navratri ban
+In Delhi’s INA market, meat sellers suspect political ploy behind Navratri ban

 The common diagnosis by workers from both religions was this: the South Delhi mayor’s gesture was meant to score political points ahead of municipal elections.
 The Aam Aadmi Party, which heads the Delhi government, and the BJP at the Centre have been locked in a battle over the polls.

 Three weeks ago, the Centre gave its nod to the Delhi Municipal Corporation (Amendment) Act 2022 to unify the three municipalities of Delhi, and on March 5, the Rajya Sabha cleared it.
 This means municipal elections scheduled for April will be delayed for at least a few months.
-Delhi Chief Minister Arvind Kejriwal claims the BJP is using the merger to delay polls as it is afraid of losing to the Aam Aadmi Party if they are held soon.
+Delhi Chief Minister Arvind Kejriwal claims the BJP is using the merger to delay elections as it is afraid of losing to the Aam Aadmi Party if they are held soon.

 Councillor Durgesh Pathak, in charge of municipal affairs for the Aam Aadmi Party, told Scroll.in that the ban was futile so long as meat was sold in neighbouring Uttar Pradesh and Haryana.

-Congress South Delhi councillor Abhishek Dutt said, “This has only been done to get media attention,” he said.
+Congress South Delhi councillor Abhishek Dutt said, “This has only been done to get media attention.”
 The letter that was issued by the mayor and has been circulated in the media does not have the signature of the commissioner.

 While Suryaan vowed to “strictly enforce” the meat ban, Dutt pointed out, the mayor did not have the power to enforce such decisions, he could only make recommendations to the councillor.